rgitrepo/kubernetes-beginner-to-pro/docs/day12/upgrading-and-downgrading-clusters.md

    sudo kubeadm upgrade apply v1.30.0
    ```

-This upgrades the API Server, Controller Manager, and Scheduler to version 1.30.0.
+This command will upgrade the API server, Controller Manager, and Scheduler to version `v1.30.0`.

 [Back to Table of Contents](#table-of-contents)

 ---

-### 3. Upgrade `kubelet` on the Control Plane Node (`controlplane`)
+### 4. Upgrade `kubelet` on the Control Plane Node (`controlplane`)
-Now that the control plane components are upgraded, you need to upgrade the `kubelet`.
+After upgrading the control plane components, upgrade the `kubelet` on the control plane node.

 1. Install the new `kubelet` version:
    ```bash